-Juliya earned her Juris Doctor from Rutgers-Newark School of Law in 2011, where she was a full-tuition scholarship recipient of the Elizabeth and Barets O. Benjamin Scholarship, and served as the Managing Editor of the Rutgers Computer & Technology Law Journal.
+Juliya earned her Juris Doctor from Rutgers Law School- Newark in 2011, where she was a full-tuition scholarship recipient of the Elizabeth and Barets O. Benjamin Scholarship, and served as the Managing Editor of the Rutgers Computer & Technology Law Journal.
 Prior to private practice, Juliya served as law clerk to the Honorable Judge Edith K. Payne on the New Jersey Appellate Division.

-Juliya is presently enrolled in the New York University LL.M. program.
+Juliya is expected to earn her Tax LL.M. from New York University in October 2017.
 Juliya is fully fluent in written and spoken Russian.

 New York University School of Law, LL.M. in Taxation, 2017

 Tax, Trusts & Estates Law September 6, 2016Lori I. Wolf and Juliya L. Ismailov

 Tax, Trusts & Estates Law May 17, 2016Geoffrey Weinstein and Juliya L. Ismailov

 Tax, Trusts & Estates Law Monitor November 13, 2015Samuel Weiner and Juliya L. Ismailov

 Tax, Trusts & Estates Law Monitor July 14, 2015Steven M. Saraisky and Juliya L. Ismailov